-It’s divided into two – to your left is the Castell Menor, the smaller, but older part.
-According to legend, Princess Himlice, wife of Hannibal, bore him a son here – there’s a balcony named after her.
+It’s divided into two.
+To your left is the Castell Menor, the smaller, but older part.
+According to legend, Princess Himilice, wife of Hannibal, bore him a son here – there’s a balcony named after her.
 Allow about half an hour to tour the Castell Menor

 Head out of the Puerta de Socorro (the escape route from the castle if things went wrong militarily) to admire the views over the Bixquert valley behind the castle.

 There’s a nod to the Moorish occupation of the castle in the recently built garden of Ibn Hazm, a famed Islamic scholar who lived in Xàtiva.
 Keep heading up the hill to the prison, which held a succession of nobles who’d managed to offend the King of Aragon.